 The Cycle of Life

-Crow Meaning and Symbolism in Ancient Cultures
+Crow Symbolism in Cultural Mythology

-Native American Crow Meaning
+Native American Crow Meanings

 For example, many plains tribes, including the Pawnee, Lakota, and Sioux, as well as other tribes, wear crow feathers when they do the Ghost Dance.
 The ghost dance is a spiritual dance of protection and resistance against oppression that is shared by many tribes.